flowerinthenight/spindle-rs/README.md

 This crate implements distributed locking using [Cloud Spanner](https://cloud.google.com/spanner/).
 It relies on Spanner's [TrueTime](https://cloud.google.com/spanner/docs/true-time-external-consistency) and [transactions](https://cloud.google.com/spanner/docs/transactions) support to achieve its locking mechanism.
 It's a port of [spindle](https://github.com/flowerinthenight/spindle).

 ## Use cases
 One use case for this library is [leader election](https://en.wikipedia.org/wiki/Leader_election).
-If you want one host/node/pod to be the leader within a cluster/group, you can achieve that with this library.
+If you want one host/node/pod to be the leader within a cluster/group, you can achieve that with this crate.
 When the leader fails, it will fail over to another host/node/pod within a specific timeout.

 ## Usage
 At the moment, the table needs to be created beforehand using the following DDL (`locktable` is just an example):